-There are ten (10) project applications from nine (9) municipalities in District One eligible for consideration in the Small Government Program.
+There are nine (9) project applications from seven (7) municipalities in District One eligible for consideration in the Small Government Program.

 Per the District One SCIP Applicant Manual, the DOPWIC staff first reviewed all the project applications and determined scores according to the DOPWIC methodology.
 All Small Government project applications were then scored using the Small Government Methodology Evaluation Criteria as shown in the table below.
-Small Government Ability and Effort criterion and the District Priority criterion are not scored; thus, all projects were assigned zero points in these categories.
-The DOPWIC Small Government score may not be the same as that calculated by the Small Government Administrator.
+Small Government Ability and Effort criterion and the District Priority criterion are not scored by DOPWIC Staff; thus, all projects were assigned zero points in those categories.
+The DOPWIC Small Government scores may not be the same as that calculated by the Small Government Administrator.
 However, the DOPWIC Small Government score serves as an indicator as to which applications are likely to be more competitive at the state level.

 |Ability and Effort||10|